Bernardino Rivadavia: Career

-Presidency
+Presidency (1826–1827)

 His government had many problems, primarily an ongoing war with Brazil over territory in modern Uruguay and resistance from provincial authorities.
 Faced with the rising power of the Federalist Party and with several provinces in open revolt, Rivadavia submitted his resignation on June 27, 1827.
 He was succeeded by Vicente López y Planes.
 At first he returned to private life, but fled to exile in Europe in 1829.

 Rivadavia returned to Argentina in 1834 to confront his political enemies, but was immediately sentenced again to exile.
 He went first to Brazil and then to Spain, where he died on September 2, 1845.
 He asked that his body would never be brought back to Buenos Aires.
 However, his remains were repatriated to Argentina in 1857, receiving honors from Captain General.
 At present they rest in a mausoleum located in the Plaza Miserere, in Buenos Aires, adjacent to Rivadavia Avenue, named in their honor.